 Extreme ethnic and linguistic diversity in Nepal made things difficult for the Shah rulers, who wanted to establish a centralized control.
 The crisis of succession followed by the death of Prithvi Narayan Shah further aggravated the problems.
 As a result, in the 19th century, Shah Rulers were reduced to mere figureheads, and the real power went into the hands of powerful families like the Rana family.
 The period that followed experienced the process of democratization - with the introduction of democratic elections and a constitution.

-Now that you are familiar with the past of the country you are going to visit, your future trip would be way more interesting and meaningful.
+Now that you are familiar with the history of Nepal, your future trip to the country would be way more interesting and meaningful.
 So go travel time, visit those temples and stupas, observe the indigenous communities, walk through the old paths and touch the intangible past!